Safety Standard for Refrigeration Systems

 ASHRAE SSPC34 has sponsored RP–1797, a research project to re-assess the toxicity classification (A and B) of refrigerants in ASHRAE Standard 34.
 ASHRAE SSPC15 members also serve on its project monitoring subcommittee since changes in ASHRAE Standard 34 affect the use of ASHRAE Standard 15.

 In collaboration with the Air-Conditioning, Heating, and Refrigeration Institute (AHRI), Subcommittee 15.2 is sponsoring a research project to investigate the use of flammable (safety group A3) refrigerants in low-probability systems installed in residential applications.
 ASHRAE SSPC15 defined this project based on public comments received on the advisory public review of addendum e to the 2022 edition of ASHRAE Standard 15.2.
-This project has been awarded but work on the project is not yet started.
+This project has kicked off.